mrismanaziz/Reforestation/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.